mvolkmann/MyUnixEnv/notes/VueNotes.md

 Applications can use events to share data between components, making the use of a state management library unnecessary.
+Events provide an alternative to using Vuex that some developers prefer.

 Events have a name and an optional payload.
 All arguments to `$emit` after the event name are